AlexandreRouma/SDRPlusPlus/readme.md

 * glew
 * libvolk

-Next install dependencies based on the modules you wish to build:
+Next install dependencies based on the modules you wish to build (See previous step)
-* soapy_source: SoapySDR + drivers for each SDRs (see SoapySDR docs)
-* airspyhf_source: libairspyhf
-* plutosdr_source: libiio, libad9361
-* audio_sink: librtaudio-dev

 Note: make sure you're using GCC 8 or later as older versions do not have `std::filesystem` built-in.